MicrosoftDocs/fabric-docs/docs/security/security-private-links-overview.md

 Private endpoint guarantees that traffic going *into* your organization's Fabric items (such as uploading a file into OneLake, for example) always follows your organization's configured private link network path.
 You can configure Fabric to deny all requests that don't come from the configured network path.

-Private endpoints *do not* guarantee that traffic from Fabric to your external data sources, whether in the cloud or on-premises, is secured.
+Private endpoints *don't* guarantee that traffic from Fabric to your external data sources, whether in the cloud or on-premises, is secured.
 Configure firewall rules and virtual networks to further secure your data sources.

 A private endpoint is a single, directional technology that lets clients initiate connections to a given service but doesn't allow the service to initiate a connection into the customer network.
 This private endpoint integration pattern provides management isolation since the service can operate independently of customer network policy configuration.
 For multitenant services, this private endpoint model provides link identifiers to prevent access to other customers' resources hosted within the same service.